meugenom/java-common-algorithms/README.md

 # Java Data Structures and Algorithms
 =========================================

-Minimal and clean example implementations of data structures and algorithms in Java.
+Implementations of data structures and algorithms in Java.

 ## Tests
 ...